 After thorough review, the Board concluded your potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined that your misconduct, as evidenced by your non-judicial punishments, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact that it included a drug offense.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it involved a drug offense.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-The Board noted cocaine use in any form is still against Department of Defense regulations and not permitted for recreational use while serving in the military.
-Additionally, the Board noted you were provided several opportunities to correct your conduct deficiencies; however, you continued to commit additional misconduct.
-Finally, the Board concurred with the AO that, there is insufficient evidence of a mental health condition that may be attributed to military service or your misconduct.
-As explained in the AO, there is no evidence that you suffered from any symptoms of PTSD while in service and you provided no medical evidence in support of your claims.
-The Board further agreed with the AO that additional medical record describing your diagnosis, symptoms, and their specific link to your misconduct may assist in reaching an alternative opinion.
+Further, the Board observed you were given an opportunity to correct your conduct deficiencies but chose to continue to commit misconduct; which led to your OTH discharge.
+Your conduct not only showed a pattern of misconduct but was sufficiently pervasive and serious to negatively affect the good order and discipline of your command.
+Finally, the Board concurred with the AO and determined that there is insufficient evidence of a mental health condition that may be attributed to military service and insufficient evidence to attribute your misconduct to a mental health condition.
+As explained in the AO, you provided no medical evidence in support of your claim.